scalajp/2019.scalamatsuri.org/_candidates_en/YuyaOnuma_1.md

 tags:
   - Others
 suggestions:
-  - Those who are interested in recent scala
+  - Those who are interested in recent Scala
 contributes:
   -
 speaker_experience:
   -
 ---
-According to changes of collection libraries in Scala 2.13, some functions will be removed.
+Due to changes to collection libraries in Scala 2.13, some functions will be removed.
-One of the most effective changes in that is removing of `CanBuildFrom` class and `breakOUt` method.
+One of the most impactful changes is the removal of the `CanBuildFrom` class and the `breakOUt` method.

-In this talk, I will show you some examples of substitute codes, and explain what the benefits of new implementation in 2.13 are.
+In this talk, I will show you some examples of substitute codes and explain the implementation benefits in Scala 2.13.